 A more severe problem is that such things are inherently unfair to other students.
 It might be that you’re looking at a potential failure so you’re more stressed, but if there’s an option to improve grades via extra work then almost everyone will want to do it, even ones that have very good grades.
 This means that these kind of extras become regular homework, not really extras — and this means that you’re actually asking for another homework for everyone.

-The karma grade is special in that it doesn’t follow the same rules as homework/exam/PLQ.
-For exams (and PLQs), the grading is usually “positive grading”, where you’re getting some points for doing things right; and for homework it’s usually “negative grading” where your grade starts from a 100 and you get penalized for problems.
+The karma grade is special in that it doesn’t follow the same rules as homework/PLQ.
+For PLQs, the grading is “positive grading”, where you’re getting some points for doing things right; and for homework it’s usually “negative grading” where your grade starts from a 100 and you get penalized for problems.
 The karma grades, however, are neither of these.
 There is no list of things that you should do to get a 100, and there is no tracking of bad things you did with penalties.

 So the bottom line is that it’s just a combination of a bunch of numbers that are factored in (for example, various piazza stats, grading bonuses, etc), combined into a single number and the whole thing is done so the final number is somewhere on a range that looks like a normal grade — and like everything else, used in the context of all grades.